 Microsoft claims that the browser "incorporates cutting-edge streaming technology to play leading formats directly within the browser pane".
 No special plug-ins or configurations are needed; users just click on the desired address, and "Internet Explorer does the rest".
 The feature is designed so that users can tune in a stream without worrying about its format and hear or see the media of their choice in a video window, "as easily as turning on a radio".

-In regards to the next version of Microsoft's Office business suite, Kwong told Macworld that "we have been working hard on
+Office In regards to the next version of Microsoft's Office business suite, Kwong told Macworld that "we have been working hard on

 Office9 Macintosh Edition (code name) since the release of Office 98 in March 1998".